CosmoLike/cocoa/README.md

 The script `setup_cocoa.sh` decompresses the data files and installs a few necessary packages that have not been installed via conda.

 :interrobang: What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
-Check the many available options on the `set_installation_libraries.sh` shell script before running (or reruning) step two.
+Check the many available options on the `set_installation_libraries.sh` shell script before running (or reruning) step :two:.

 **Step :three:**: Run the script `compile_cocoa.sh` by typing